ownyourbusinessdata/snowplow-google-analytics-enrich-lambda/README.md

 Terraform will create:

 * 3 Buckets:
   1. With __lt-src__ suffix.
 Public accessible for reading.
-Contains 1x1 pixel image for snowplow POST data.
+Contains 1x1 pixel image for snowplow GET data.
   2. With __lt-logs__ suffix.
 Using for storing: cloudfront logs with __RAW__ prefix, enriched snowplow data with __Converted__ prefix and maxmind GeoLite2 database.
   3. With __lt-ath__ suffix.
 Using for storing Athena query results.